jasonlaska/spherecluster/README.md

-# spherecluster
+# Clustering on the unit hypersphere in scikit-learn
 Clustering routines for the unit sphere

-Notes to clean up later:

-# Clustering on the unit hypersphere

-##Implements
+#Algorithms

 - Spherical K-Means